edeliver/edeliver/README.md

 If you're already using chef, [bootstrap-cookbook](https://github.com/gchef/bootstrap-cookbook) with the `ruby_apps` recipe will set everything up for you.
 It handles the entire rvm integration, even down to configuring the user's bash environment.
+This is ruby-only for the time being, but there are plans to make it language agnostic.

 ### 1.4 [RVM](http://beginrescueend.com/)